Arizona Bowl: History

 Alongside the Austin Bowl and Cure Bowl, the Arizona Bowl was one of three new bowl games sanctioned by the NCAA to begin play in the 2015 season (although the Austin Bowl was delayed to 2016, before ultimately being delayed indefinitely due to a moratorium placed on new bowl games by the NCAA).
 In May 2015, it was reported that the game was to be held at Casino Del Sol Stadium, and feature participants from Conference USA and the Mountain West Conference.
-It marked a return of post-season college football to Tucson, Arizona, which previously hosted the Copper Bowl (the event now known as the Guaranteed Rate Bowl).
+It marked a return of post-season college football to Tucson, Arizona, which previously hosted the Copper Bowl (the event now known as the Rate Bowl).

 The Arizona Bowl was officially announced on October 1, 2015, as the Nova Home Loans Arizona Bowl.
 Founded by the Arizona Sports and Entertainment Commission (ASEC), Alan Young, Kemp Ellis, Nikki Balich, the Mountain West Conference and Campus Insiders in a joint venture, the inaugural game was scheduled to be held on December 29, 2015.
 It was also announced that the Sun Belt Conference would provide a secondary tie-in in case either conference did not have a bowl-eligible team to play the Arizona Bowl.

 The inaugural game featured the Nevada Wolf Pack against the Colorado State Rams.
 As neither Conference USA or the Sun Belt had enough bowl-eligible teams that could be sent to the Arizona Bowl, the game was played between two Mountain West teams, marking the first time since the 1979 Orange Bowl that a non-championship bowl game was played between teams from the same conference.
 However, the two teams had not played each other during the regular season, as they competed in different divisions.

 In May 2016, it was announced that the Sun Belt had reached a four-year deal to serve as a primary tie-in for the Arizona Bowl through 2019, replacing Conference USA.
 It was the fifth bowl game in which the Sun Belt held a primary tie-in.
 On July 26, 2019, the bowl announced tie-ins with the Mountain West and Mid-American Conference (MAC) beginning in the 2020 football season and running through the 2025 season.

 On October 30, 2020, it was announced that the 2020 game would be played behind closed doors with no spectators admitted due to the COVID-19 pandemic in Arizona.

 The 2021 game was canceled after the Boise State Broncos withdrew due to COVID-19 issues within the program.
 Their scheduled opponent, the Central Michigan Chippewas, were named as a replacement team for the Sun Bowl.